thomasclaudiushuber/mvvmgen/docs/01_generate_a_viewModel.md

 > `ViewModelBase`.
 Then the generated class won't inherit from `ViewModelBase`.
 > This allows you to define custom base classes for your ViewModels.

-The generated ViewModel class in the code snippet above has also constructor.
+The generated ViewModel class in the code snippet above has also a constructor.
 From that constructor a `partial` method with the name `OnInitialize` is called.
 You can implement this `partial` method in your code if you want to add some initialization logic: